amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 metadata](https://cloud.google.com/dataflow/docs/templates/creating-templates#metadata) so that custom parameters may be validated when the template is executed.

-Once you click 'Run', you should be able to see your job running in the Cloud Console.
+Once you click 'Run Job', you should be able to see your job running in Cloud Console.

 ## Using an App Engine app to periodically launch Dataflow jobs (and fetch Tweets)

-Now that we've checked that we can successfully launch a Dataflow pipeline job using our template, we'll define an App Engine app handler to launch such jobs via the Dataflow job template [REST API](https://cloud.google.com/dataflow/docs/reference/rest/#collection-v1b3projectslocationstemplates), and run that handler periodically via a GAE cron.
+Now that we've checked that we can successfully launch a Dataflow job using our template, we'll define an App Engine app handler to launch such jobs via the Dataflow job template [REST API](https://cloud.google.com/dataflow/docs/reference/rest/#collection-v1b3projectslocationstemplates), and run that handler periodically via a GAE cron.